The 20 Best Benign Rolandic Epilepsy Doctors Near Me in Boston, MA

 Offers Telehealth

-Niravkumar Barot is a Neurologist in Boston, Massachusetts.
+Niravkumar Barot is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Barot is rated as an Advanced provider by MediFind in the treatment of Benign Rolandic Epilepsy.
-His top areas of expertise are Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, and Benign Rolandic Epilepsy.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, and Benign Rolandic Epilepsy.
+Dr. Barot is board certified in American Board Of Psychiatry And Neurology.

 Learn about our expert tiers